superseriousbusiness/gotosocial/docs/advanced/builds/nowasm.md

 In order to run a version of GoToSocial built in this way, you must ensure that `ffmpeg` and `ffprobe` are installed on the host.
 This is usually as simple as running a command like `doas -u root pkg_add ffmpeg` (OpenBSD), or `sudo apt install ffmpeg` (Debian etc.).

 !!!
-Danger "No really though, it's officially unsupported"
+Danger "No really though, it's unsupported"
-    Again, if running builds of GoToSocial with `nowasm` works for your OS/Arch combination, that's great, but we do not officially support such builds and we won't be able to help debugging why something doesn't work.
+    Again, if running builds of GoToSocial with `nowasm` works for your OS/Arch combination, that's great, but we do not support such builds and we won't be able to help debugging why something doesn't work.